 - 1. Students interested in XL/H/AP courses must meet minimum requirements to be eligible for consideration.
 Final determinations on placement will be made by academic departments taking into account current teacher recommendations.
 Placement is conditional; inconsistent or significantly lower performance in the second semester may endanger your placements in XL, honors or AP courses. - 1.
-Students are required to have a total of 6 academic courses each semester plus a flex period.
-Seniors are required to have a minimum of 5 academic courses each semester plus a flex period. - 2.
-Online courses may not replace a class offered at Jesuit High School except under special circumstances and may only be done with the prior approval of the Counselor, Department Chair, and the AP for Academics.
+All students are required to have a total of 6 academic courses each semester plus a flex period - Online courses may not replace a class offered at Jesuit High School except under special circumstances and may only be done with the prior approval of the Counselor, Department Chair, and the AP for Academics.
 Parents are responsible for determining if the course meets UC or other college acceptance requirements. - 3.
 Only courses pre-approved to be taken online or off campus or taken for remediation will be placed on the Jesuit transcript.
 All other courses will not be posted, and no courses taken outside of Jesuit will be calculated in the student's Jesuit GPA. - 4.
 Advanced Placement, Honors and XL Courses: When selecting an AP, Honors or XL level course, students should be aware of the rigorous academic demands and time commitment required for each course including summer work.
 They should check with their counselor and review their academic, athletic and personal commitments so they do not overextend themselves.
 Students are encouraged to take a challenging course load but one which must be balanced against co-curricular involvement.
 The broader the academic program, the more opportunities for college and career possibilities. - Consider carefully the classes chosen for both semesters of the upcoming school year.
 The Master Schedule is built based on numbers of initial requests for each course and may limit requested changes later.